Ten Thousand Villages

-Ten Thousand Villages is a nonprofit, fair trade organization that markets handcrafted products made by more than 120 artisan groups in more than 35 countries.
-Among the earliest organizations involved in the fair trade movement, it facilitates the sale of gifts, accessories, and home décor created by artisans who receive a fair price for their work.
-Ten Thousand Villages is a founding member of the World Fair Trade Organization (WFTO) and a certified member of the Fair Trade Federation (FTF).
+Ten Thousand Villages is a nonprofit fair trade organization that imports and sells handcrafted products made by artisans in over 12 countries to the US market.
+It was an early participant in the fair trade movement.
+It is a founding member of the World Fair Trade Organization (WFTO) and a certified member of the Fair Trade Federation (FTF).

 History

 Logo of SELFHELP Crafts of the World, later to become Ten Thousand Villages.

-Edna Ruth Byler founded the organization after witnessing extreme poverty during a trip to Puerto Rico in 1946.

-Byler, with the help of the Mennonite Central Committee, began selling handcrafted products from the trunk (boot) of her car, eventually expanding to a storefront called Self Help Crafts in 1958.
-She wanted to promote sustainable economic opportunities for artisans in developing countries by creating a viable marketplace for their products.
-The original philosophy of Ten Thousand Villages was inspired by Mennonite values, including compassion, service, mutual aid, and peacemaking.
+Edna Byler founded the organization in 1946 following a trip to Puerto Rico.
+With support from the Mennonite Central Committee (MCC), she began selling handcrafted products from her car.
+By 1958, the operation had expanded into a storefront called Self Help Crafts.
+The organization was created to provide a market for artisan products as a way to generate income for people in developing countries.
+Its early philosophy reflected Mennonite values such as compassion, service, mutual aid, and peacemaking.

-In the 1970s, the small project moved out of Byler's basement to become SELFHELP Crafts of the World, an official program of the Mennonite Central Committee.

-In 1994, the company became a member of the Fair Trade Federation.

-In 1996, SELFHELP became Ten Thousand Villages.
-The new name was inspired by a quote from Mahatma Gandhi: “India is not to be found in its few cities but in the 700,000 villages”.
+In the 1970s, the project moved out of Byler's basement and became SELFHELP Crafts of the World, an official MCC program.
+In 1994, the company became a member of the FTF.
+In 1996, the name was changed to Ten Thousand Villages, inspired by a quote attributed to Mahatma Gandhi: “India is not to be found in its few cities, but in the 700,000 villages.”

-In 2006–2007, the company increased purchases from artisans by more than one million dollars.
-In 2007, Ten Thousand Villages redesigned stores to minimize environmental impact in to meet what they call their "triple bottom line" of economic, environmental and social sustainability.

-By 2008, the company's sales had surpassed $25.5 million, one third of which was paid to artisans directly.
-The other two thirds covered importing, storage, marketing, retail costs, and administration.
+From 2006 to 2007, the company increased its purchases from artisans by more than US$1 million.
+In 2007, Ten Thousand Villages redesigned its stores to focus on reducing environmental impact and supporting its stated "triple bottom line" of economic, environmental, and social sustainability.By 2008, the company's sales surpassed US$25.5 million, with one-third paid directly to artisans and the other two-thirds covering importing, storage, marketing, retail costs, and administration.

-In 2012, Ten Thousand Villages and the Mennonite Central Committee entered into a partnership agreement.
-Ten Thousand Villages is no longer wholly owned by MCC.
+In 2012, Ten Thousand Villages and the MCC entered into a partnership agreement.
+The organization is no longer owned by the MCC.
 In 2019, Gordon Zook became the company's CEO.

-In June 2020, Ten Thousand Villages Canada closed corporate operations.
-Through a licensing agreement, four stores using the Ten Thousand Villages brand remained open.
-A few other stores rebranded and continued operating independently.

-In May 2022, Dan Alonso was appointed as the new CEO of Ten Thousand Villages, succeeding Gordon Zook.
+Ten Thousand Villages Canada closed corporate operations in June 2020, after which four stores remained open due to a licensing agreement, and a few others rebranded to continue operating independently.
+In May 2022, Dan Alonso was appointed as the new CEO.

-In January 2025, it was announced that the 13 company-owned US retail locations would be closed, leaving 21 independent non-profit-board run stores as their brick-and-mortar channel.
-Ten Thousand Villages will continue e-commerce retailing as well as wholesaling to their fair-trade affiliates.
+In January 2025, the organization announced the closure of its 13 company-owned US retail locations.
+Ten Thousand Villages continues e-commerce retailing and wholesaling to its fair-trade affiliates.